zoomore/how-to-extract/README.md

 First column will be the name of the extracted information (eg. title, decription, prices) Second column will be the position of the element using Xpath

+THIS IS A COMPLEX EXAMPLE.
+YOU DO NOT HAVE TO HAVE THAT MANY ATTRIBUTES.
+THERE IS NO SPECIFICATION REGARDING THE NAME YOU CHOOSE FOR THE ATTRIBUTES (whatever make sense to you)

 For instance this spreadsheet
 ![alt chrome-inspect-console](./img/File43.png)